zchan0/AlamofireOAuth1/README.md

 }, failureHandler: errorHandler)
 ```

 Don't forget to register your application to launch from a custom URL scheme.
-In this case, the callback url is `alamofire-oauth1://callback`.
+In this case, the URL scheme is `alamofire-oauth1://callback` (based on the `callbackUrl`).

 Handle the custom URL scheme on iOS with `handleCallback`: